 The Great Hall

-The Great Hall faces south, overlooking what in Shirley's time were formal gardens and terraces dropping to salt marshes and the sea.
-The Palladian treatment of the doorway inludes carved Corinthian pilasters, possibly the pilasters billed to Shirley in 1751 by Benjamin Eustis (1720-1804), no relation to the William Eustises.
+The The Great Hall faces south, overlooking what in Shirley's time were formal gardens and terraces dropping to salt marshes and the sea.
+The Palladian treatment of the doorway includes carved Corinthian pilasters, possibly the pilasters billed to Shirley in 1751 by Benjamin Eustis (1720-1804), no relation to the William Eustises.
 The staircase is a Federal addition.
-The sixteen-light chandelier, said originally to have hung in Saint John's College, Oxford, England, was recently given to the Shirley-Eustis House Association by Mr. and Mrs. Pierson Richardson.
+The sixteen-light chandelier, said originally to have hung in Saint John's College, Oxford, England, was donated to the Shirley-Eustis House Association by Mr. and Mrs. Pierson Richardson.
 The mahogany and mahogany-veneered card table, probably Boston, 1820-1840, is the gift of Mrs. Richard Bancroft.